Foxyz1302/RemiliaWplace/README.md

-# Takorin (Namako-daibakuhatsu) Remilia painting project 🐄✨
+# Takorin Remilia painting project 🐄✨

 A collaborative hub for all us **takorin** (`namako_daibakuhatsu`) enjoyers and milkers in general!
 This repo holds the config files to get our awesome artwork onto the canvas with minimal pain and maximum gain.